dav3860/vmbix/README.md

 Starting from version 2.2, Zabbix can natively monitor a VMWare environment.
 But there are a few drawbacks :
 * The monitored items are not all very relevant
 * This is not easily extensible
 * The created ESX and VM hosts are mostly read-only.
-You cannot attach them different templates or use a Zabbix agent to monitor their OS or apps
+You cannot attach them different templates, put them into different groups, or use a Zabbix agent to monitor their OS or apps

-VmBix helps you to overcome this limitations, with very good performance.
-It is multi-threaded and can be queried using a Zabbix loadable module.
+VmBix helps you to overcome these limitations, with very good performance.
+It is multi-threaded, implements objects caching, and can be queried using a Zabbix [loadable module](https://www.zabbix.com/documentation/3.0/manual/config/items/loadablemodules).

 VmBix comes with a set of templates adding several monitored items, triggers and graphs in Zabbix.
-Here are a few screenshots :
+Here are a few screenshots of what you can expect in Zabbix :
 ![](https://github.com/dav3860/vmbix/blob/master/screenshots/latest_data.png)

 ![](https://github.com/dav3860/vmbix/blob/master/screenshots/triggers.png)

 ![](https://github.com/dav3860/vmbix/blob/master/screenshots/graph.png)

-You can use these VmBix methods to query interesting VMWare metrics, for example :
+You can use VmBix methods to query interesting VMWare metrics, for example :

 ```
 esx.counter[esx01.domain.local,cpu.ready.summation]